rvision/useForm/README.md

 If you think ```formState, control, Controller, useController, useFormContext, watch, useWatch, useFormState, useFieldArray``` is complicated to use, then read on.

 ### Introduction
 This library works with **controlled components only**.
-Performance of re-renders depends on the **number** and **types** of components used.
+Performance and number of re-renders depends on the **number** and **types** of components used.
 For native inputs, it is fast, for custom components, your mileage may vary.

 ### Goals
 - **low learning curve**
 - **components freedom**: doesn't force you to use any specific component for inputs or form, it embraces use of native input fields via ```register``` and custom components via ```getValue/setValue``` methods
-- reference to any field in a natural way, with regards of the initial object shape/structure.
+- reference to any field in a **natural way**, with regards of the initial object shape/structure.
 For example:

 ```js
 firstName // 1st level property